mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 This lab did not repeat the Windows LAPS deployment completed in Lab 17.

-Instead, it demonstrated the review and remediation process that should operate alongside LAPS.
+Instead, it demonstrated a review and remediation process that should operate alongside LAPS.

 A mature local administrator control model includes: